The Offshore Pirate: Publication history

+Fitzgerald sent the final draft of the story to his editor Harold Ober in January 1920.
 The story was first published in the May 29, 1920 issue of The Saturday Evening Post, his third short story appearance in the magazine that month.
 The story was republished in the short story collection Flappers and Philosophers.

+Critical analysis

+Fitzgerald's early short fiction, as represented in Flappers and Philosophers (1920), frequently offers "authorial self-conscious" declarations.
+Literary critic John Kuehl cites the following "pseudo-philosophical passage" from "The Offshore Pirate" as an example:

+As Fitzgerald was still in his youth (23-years-of-age), Kuehl suggests that such sententious pronouncements would be less intrusive if issued by the storys' protagonists.

+Kuehl adds that Fitzgerald "betrayed bad taste" in rating "The Offshore Pirate" superior to his "A Diamond as Big as the Ritz," the latter termed "a classic novelette" by biographer Matthew J. Bruccoli.

+In his annotated table of contents from Tales of the Jazz Age (1922), Fitzgerald demurred when a "well-known critic" hailed "A Diamond as Big as the Ritz," writing: "Personally, I prefer ‘The Offshore Pirate.'"

 Adaptations

 The story was adapted to film as The Off-Shore Pirate in 1921, which starred Viola Dana as Ardita.

 In 2010 an operatic version by Joel Weiss premiered at Christopher Street Opera in New York City.